GNS3/vpcs/readme_cn.txt

        -c port    remote udp base port (dynamips udp port), default from 30000 -t ip      remote host IP, default 127.0.0.1

+   tap mode options:
+       -d device  device name, works only when -i is set to 1

    hypervisor mode option:
     -H port    run as the hypervisor listening on the tcp 'port'